vermeerdirk/howto/port rerouting.md

 ### Save additional changes again ###

- this works for saving changes if iptables-persistent is already installed:
+ this works for saving changes if iptables-persistent is already installed: (v 1.0.3)

 	sudo dpkg-reconfigure -y iptables-persistent